 Alerted by the commotion, Ptolemy’s army arrived to sit on the other bank of the river and watch the nightmarish farce unfold.
 Here again Ptolemy’s political instincts served him well.
 Throughout the next day, his men made a very public show of gathering up the remains of the dead that drifted to their side of the river and cremating them with all of the same funerary rights with which they would have honored their own dead.
 This had a powerful effect on those in Perdiccas’s camp.
 Many of them had, after all, marched with Ptolemy during the campaigns of Alexander.
 And now Ptolemy was demonstrating to them as explicitly as he could that he did not consider them his enemies; only their leader fell into that category.
 The implication was obvious.

 Three soldiers entered Perdiccas’s tent that night and stabbed him to death.
 They may have secretly communicated with Ptolemy before doing so, although we cannot know this for sure.
 Likewise, history does not record the fate of Alexander’s signet ring, which Perdiccas still presumably wore on his finger.
 He had proved not to be up to the task which that gift implied: that of preserving the empire of his dead friend and king.

 So, Ptolemy marched back westward toward his new capital of Alexandria with an army which may very well have been larger than the one with which he had set out.
 Perdiccas’s dream of forging a lasting, stable empire from the conquests of Alexander was as dead as the man himself, and Egypt was free to go its own way.
-And, in what must surely rank as one of the more improbable developments in all of Egypt’s long history, Ptolemy, this soft-spoken Macedonian Grecophile whom the Egyptians were already calling their savior, was now poised to become their next pharaoh.
+And, in what must surely rank as one of the more improbable developments in all of Egypt’s long history, Ptolemy, this soft-spoken Macedonian Grecophile, was poised to become its next pharaoh.